You have not accepted cookies yet

 The challenge

-The Ring around Brussels (R0) is a major artery for commuters to and from the Belgian capital, as well as for long-distance traffic.
-But the Ring was designed for the traffic of the last century, with little attention given to soft mobility and public transport and without taking into account existing spatial, functional and ecological relationships.
-Accidents on the Ring almost always directly lead to large-scale traffic jams that affect the whole region.
-Changes are therefore needed to meet the needs of today.
+The Ring around Brussels (R0) is an important traffic artery for commuting to the Belgian capital, as well as for long-distance traffic to the rest of the country.
+However, the Ring was designed for traffic from the previous century with little attention to cyclists, pedestrians, and public transportation.
+The pressure on surrounding residential areas has also increased, and there is barely any space for greenery.
+Accidents on the Ring almost immediately lead to large-scale traffic congestion in the entire region.
+Adjustments to meet the needs of today are necessary.

 The solution